fortinet/aws-cloudformation-templates/HA/6.2/DualAZ/README.md

 3. If BYOL licensing is to be used, ensure these licenses have been registered on the support site.
 Reference the VM license registration process PDF in this [KB Article](http://kb.fortinet.com/kb/microsites/search.do?cmd=displayKC&docType=kc&externalId=FD32312).
 4.   **Create a new S3 bucket in the same region where the template will be deployed.
 If the bucket is in a different region than the template deployment, bootstrapping will fail and the FGTs will be unaccessable**.
 5. If BYOL licensing is to be used, upload these licenses to the root directory of the same S3 bucket from the step above.
-6.  **Ensure that an S3 gateway endpoint is deployed and assigned to both of the PublicSubnet's AWS route table.**  Reference [AWS Documentation](https://docs.aws.amazon.com/vpc/latest/userguide/vpce-gateway.html#create-gateway-endpoint) for further information.
+6.  **Ensure that an S3 gateway endpoint is deployed and assigned to both of the PublicSubnet's AWS route table.**  If you are using the 'BaseVPC_FGCP_DualAZ.template.json' template, then this is already deployed for you.
+Reference [AWS Documentation](https://docs.aws.amazon.com/vpc/latest/userguide/vpce-gateway.html#create-gateway-endpoint) for further information.
 7.  **Ensure that all of the PublicSubnet's and HAmgmtSubnet's AWS route tables have a default route to an AWS Internet Gateway.**  Reference [AWS Documentation](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Route_Tables.html#route-tables-internet-gateway) for further information.

 Once the prerequisites have been satisfied, login to your account in the AWS console and proceed with the deployment steps below.